GovWizely/webservices/README.md

     bundle exec rake db:devseed

-Fire up a server and import some data.
+Fire up a server:

     foreman start -f Procfile.dev

+This Procfile assumes you already have Elasticsearch and Redis running.

+Import some data:
     bundle exec rake ita:import[ScreeningList,MarketResearchData]

 #### Authentication

-Since v2 of the API, an authentication token is required to every request.
+Since v2 of the API, an authentication token is required for every request.
 Pass it on the query string:

 <http://localhost:3000/market_research_library/search?api_key=devkey>